nushell/nu_scripts/sourced/misc/password_generator/ReadMe.md

 let dictfile = $"/path/to/my/genpass-dict-jp"
 ```

-5. Confirm and edit the default symbols list and diceware delimiter:
+5. In the main function's flags section, confirm and edit the default symbols list, diceware delimiter and threads for par-each (double the number of your CPU cores seems to be a good sweet spot):

 ```
---symbols (-s): string = "!@#$%^&()_-+[]{}" # Symbols to use in password --delimiter (-m): string = "-" # Delimiter for diceware
+--symbols (-s): string = "!@#$%^&()_-+[]{}" # Symbols to use in password --delimiter (-m): string = "-" # Delimiter for diceware --threads (-t): int = 16  # Number of threads to use in par-each
 ```

 6. Load the script with `use` in your `config.nu`, something like: